 I was debating which of these paper airplanes to offer for free – the full color or the coloring page ones, and then I thought “hey, why not do both?”
 So I’m offering one of each – the same plane model – for free.

-To download, click on the image below and fill out the form.
+To download, fill out the form below.
 You’ll be subscribed to my (free) craft e-newsletter, however you can unsubscribe at any time.

 Want the full package of paper airplanes in full color?
 Click here to purchase it on Etsy!
 This includes all four full color versions (including the freebie, so you don’t need to download that separately), as well as printable instructions.